Noah-Huppert/human-call-filter/README.md

 hub for the latest tag.

-Run the image by setting all the required environment variables and exposing the correct port for HTTP traffic.
+Run the image by setting all the required environment variables and exposing the correct port for call HTTP traffic.

+Make sure to not expose the dashboard HTTP port, as this shows private information without requiring authentication.
+Instead The dashboard port should be accessed via a private network.